eukaprotech/euka-datatables/README.md

            customCellRender:(value, record, metadata)=>{
                //the initial 'value' before customization
+               //the actual 'record' from the table data
+               //metadata is an object: {isFooterRow:boolean, label:the value of the column's label}
-               //the actual 'record' from the table data return record.contact+' ('+record.name+')'; //this can also be a html element or react component }
+               return record.contact+' ('+record.name+')'; //this can also be a html element or react component }
         }